The Evolution of MUTCD

 Revise, Update, Amend

-Succeeding publications of the MUTCD reflect the changing need of traffic control devices to accommodate increased traffic, higher speeds, more commercial traffic, and roads that serve travelers 24-hours a day in all types of weather.
+Succeeding editions of the MUTCD reflect the changing need of traffic control devices to accommodate increased traffic, higher speeds, more commercial traffic, and roads that serve travelers 24-hours a day in all types of weather.
 The speed with which technology, traffic control, and traffic operations change makes the MUTCD a dynamic and constantly changing document.
 This makes it difficult for those who depend on the MUTCD to remain current with new and changing standards and guidance.
 By publishing the MUTCD on the Internet, users have greater access to the most current information.

 United States Department of Transportation - Federal Highway Administration